 What is this report about?
 5

+What are some of the relevant trends in pubsafety in the District? olic 6

 What is new about this data?
 7

 Why do police stop people?
 7

 What are the next steps?
+9

+Why isn't stop data comparable to Census Data 10

 What does the data tell us?
-10
+11

 All Stops 11

-Ticket Stops 16
+Ticket Stops 18

-Non-Ticket Stops 18
+Non-Ticket Stops 20